vz-chameleon/kdtree/README.md

  - Numpy

 ### Run
-To see what this program can do please run the 'test.py' script with the data file path as the first argument and the output folder as the second argument
+To see what this program can do please run the 'test_kdtree.py' script or the 'astro_clustering.py'

 ```
-python2 test.py ./data/astro.xyz ./results
+python2 test_kdtree.py
 ```

 ## License